-In his last year of medical school, aged 25, Lukas was diagnosed with acute lymphoblastic leukemia (ALL).
+In his last year of medical school, at age 25, Lukas was diagnosed with acute lymphoblastic leukemia (ALL).
 The name of that disease alone is a mouthful: it describes a condition where the bone marrow is making immune cells that are more immature than mature.

-After his diagnosis, Lukas underwent two years worth of chemotherapy, which gave him enough time to complete clinical training.
-Yet, in 2008, Lukas’s cancer came back – and with a vengeance.
+After his diagnosis, Lukas underwent two years of chemotherapy, which gave him enough time to complete clinical training.
+Yet, in 2008, Lukas’s cancer came back—and with a vengeance.
 This time, he was treated with high-dose chemotherapy and a stem-cell transplant from his younger brother.
 This combination treatment offered Lukas a reprieve and put him back in remission for a second time.

 One of those gene culprits was FLT3.